-In this course, students will research different vulnerability scenarios of computer information systems with the objective of implementing solutions to security issues in the system operations and networks.
-They will also assess security risks to implement planning, recovery and business continuity plans in the eventuality of a natural or human-caused disaster.
-Lastly, students will analyze policies and legal aspects relevant to network security.
+In this course, students will research different vulnerability scenarios of computer information systems with the objective of implementing solutions to security issues in the operations and systems.
+They will assess security risks to incorporate planning, recovery and business continuity plans in the eventuality of a natural or human-caused disaster.
+They will analyze policies and legal aspects relevant to network security.
 (Pre-requisites: MIT 5010, 5030)